 The food is decently priced, the portions are BIG and they also deliver.
 It’s not unusual for locals to order from Sabatini instead of cooking (something very rare in the Romanian society), it even happened to my mother who’s a great cook and considers this a heresy.
 It’s just that good.

-The neighborhood is decently safe and there’s a bus line that can take you to the right street.
-If you’re a backpacker curious about the real Bucharest, this is a good place to start; when you go out of the city center the experience changes a lot.
+The neighborhood is reasonably safe and there’s a bus line that can take you to the right street.
+If you’re a backpacker, curious about the real Bucharest, this is a good place to start; when you go out of the city center the experience changes a lot.